makersacademy/chitter-challenge/README.md

 ### Ruby // Sinatra application

-#### A Twitter clone built using Sinatra, DataMapper ORM, DatabaseCleaner, BCrypt and PostgreSQL.
+ A Twitter clone built using Sinatra, DataMapper ORM, DatabaseCleaner, BCrypt and PostgreSQL.

 #### User stories this app considers

 ```
-As a Maker
+As a User
 So that I can post messages on Chitter as me
 I want to sign up for Chitter
 ```
 ```
-As a Maker
+As a User
 So that I can post messages on Chitter as me
 I want to log in to Chitter
 ```
 ```
-As a Maker
+As a User
 So that I can avoid others posting messages on Chitter as me
 I want to log out of Chitter
 ```
 ```
-As a Maker
+As a User
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter
 ```

-#### Installation
+### Installation

 ```
 $ git clone